bigai-ai/tongsim/examples/marl/README.md

 This project is a reinforcement learning codebase featuring a lightweight adaptation of the [XuanCe](https://github.com/agi-brain/xuance) framework, specifically configured for the **Multi-Agent Collaborative Search (MACS)** task within the TongSim simulator.

 In a dynamic flood disaster scenario, a team of agents must **cooperatively collect supplies** while **avoiding moving hazards**.
-This task evaluates decentralized decision-making and collaborative capabilities under constraints such as partial observability, mandatory cooperation, and limited resources.
+This task evaluates decentralized decision-making and collaborative capabilities under constraints such as partial observability, mandatory cooperation.

 ### Key Challenges
 - **Local Perception & Dynamic Adaptation**: Agents operate with only local sensor data and no global view.